NixSey/NixSey/README.md

 2ND acc from [@PhynX404](https://github.com/PhynX404) (Flagged)

-Also, this account may get flagged too xD
+Also, this account may got flagged too xD